Omeesha28/Project_1/README.md

 * Ask and Answer questions from the dataset.

-# 3. Questions to be answered
+# Sub-Questions to be answered
 1. Which cities in Washington have the most electric and hybrid cars registered?
 2. What is the ratio of cars to chargers in the selected cities?
     - fast/slow charging ports
 3. What are the most popular car models in the selected cities and do they have federal rebate?

-# 5. Analysis
+# Analysis
 ### QUESTION 1 ANALYSIS: Which cities in Washington have the most electric and hybrid cars registered?
 #### Data Overview:
 -	Total Rows: 159,106